Business Privacy in Florida

 The Florida Public Records Act began in 1909 with the passage of Chapter 119 of the Florida State Statutes.
 The law requires that all records made or received by a public agency be made available to the public when requested.

 These records include all business filings made with state, county and local agencies, so any names and addresses you include on those filings (including your Florida business address) will be freely available to the public.
+That can include filings like:

 Known as the Sunshine Law, these statutes are not necessarily poor legislation, but it is important to realize that the law is not concerned with how to protect your privacy in Florida.
 The goal of the law is transparency in government.
 To protect your identity, business owners need a strategy that works within the law and achieves their goal of true privacy in Florida.